Access to childcare

 - The cap on eligible childcare costs for disabled children via tax credits and Universal Credit to be lifted to £300.

-- Information to enable families to make choices about the childcare available to them locally that meets their individual needs.
+- Better information to enable families to make choices about the childcare.

 What we're doing